-CubicFarms has established three other relationships that it expects to support the growth and adoption of its technology:
+CubicFarms has established relationships that it expects to support the growth and adoption of its technology:

-1. Relationship with Key Investors.
-CubicFarms completed key strategic investments with Ospraie and Nu Skin.
+1. Relationship with Ospraie.
+CubicFarms completed a key strategic investment with Ospraie.

-Ospraie is an established and highly respected investment firm that supports productivity-enhancing companies in the agriculture technology space with a focus on sustainable solutions that improve the quality of life for farmers and society.
+Ospraie is an established and highly respected investment firm that supports productivityenhancing companies in the agriculture technology space with a focus on sustainable solutions that improve the quality of life for farmers and society.